• Skip to primary navigation

 Some of the best wine in New Zealand here

 Waiheke Island feels like another destination altogether.
 The peaceful atmosphere and rolling hills speckled with vineyards transport you to a place that feels like it belongs on a postcard from Europe in places.
-But then you see the volcano peaks in the distance, reminding you are still in New Zealand.
+But then you see the volcano peaks in the distance, reminding you are still in Auckland, New Zealand.

 The island is full of amazing bars and beaches, and…you guessed it, wine tastings!
 The two most remarkable vineyards on the island are Tantalus Estate and Mudbrick, which you can tour before settling in at their fabulous restaurants for a tasting.

-Best Eats in Auckland
+Best Eats in Auckland, New Zealand

 Visit Ponsonby Central, a vibrant market located in the trendy neighborhood of Ponsonby.
 Considered the best choice for lunch and coffee, the market is a collection of over 20 atmospheric eateries and bars under one roof.